-The Pyrenean Mastiffs are usually a lazy dog breed which doesn’t like to exercise much, still, they need to be exercised a bit in order to avoid any mental health issues.
+The Pyrenean Mastiffs are usually a lazy dog breed that doesn’t like to exercise much, still, they need to be exercised a bit to avoid any mental health issues.

 The Pyrenean Mastiff does very well with the children but they need to be monitored carefully as their large size may be a threat to infants.

 The Abruzzese Mastiff or Mastino Abruzzese is an Italian Mastiff breed that was used as a livestock guardian in Norway and the United States.
 While guarding the livestock, they are employed in a pack of 4 to 10 dogs and one of them engages the predator if they have a face to face interaction with it.

 The Abruzzese Mastiff has further 5 sub-types such as the Maiella type, Marsicano type, Pescocostanzo type, Aquilano type, and the Peligno type.

 4: American Mastiff